FAQs

 We can consider non performing arts related activities upon request provided that performing arts form the majority of what you do.

-• What activities would not be covered by the Showtime Performing Arts Insurance policy?
+What activities are excluded under the Showtime Performing Arts Insurance policy?

 We would not be able to provide quotations under Showtime Performing Arts Insurance for any of the following activities:

-Although the above trades are not eligible for the Showtime Performing Arts Insurance policy, Hencilla Canworth may be able to assist by arranging appropriate cover with other insurers and we would be happy to discuss your requirements with you.
+Although the above trades are not eligible for the Showtime Performing Arts Insurance policy, we may be able to assist by arranging appropriate cover with alternative products / providers so do give us a call on: 020 8686 5050 and speak to one of our specialists today.

 Yes, cover can be purchased either annually or for a one-off performance or a scheduled tour of performances.